Tunisia gets new government, appoints record number of women | Politics

 Tunisia gets new government, appoints record number of women

-Tunisia got a new government Monday after more than two months without one, with the prime minister naming her Cabinet, including a record number of women.The ministerial appointments announced by Prime Minister Najla Bouden filled a vacuum that had persisted since President Kais Saied abruptly dismissed his former cabinet and suspended parliament 11 weeks ago, concentrating all executive powers.
+Tunisia got a new government Monday after more than two months without one, with the new prime minister naming her Cabinet, which includes a record number of women.The ministerial appointments announced by Prime Minister Najla Bouden filled a vaccum that had persisted since President Kais Saied abruptly dismissed his former cabinet and suspended parliament 11 weeks ago, concentrating all executive powers.

 - Country: